kurtulas/accountingcqrs/README.md

-This is a sample application with Cqrs, microservices using Ocelot gateway and Blazor as ui.
+This is a sample application with Cqrs event sourcing, microservices using Ocelot gateway and Blazor as ui.

 Data is stored in memory for demonstration purposes and event sourcing part is not implemented yet.